A cut above the rest

 Autumn Budget 2024 Representation

-The Northern Housing Consortium submitted its representation to HM Treasury in the run up to the new government’s first Autumn Budget, set to take place on 30th October.
+Earlier this month, the Northern Housing Consortium submitted its representation to HM Treasury in the run up to the new government’s first Autumn Budget, set to take place on 30th October.

 The most important thing that we need to see from government, however, is an immediate two-year extension to the current Homes England Affordable Homes Programme (AHP).
 Our members, especially small and medium members who access Homes England grant through the Continuous Market Engagement (CME) mechanism, report that they can no longer access grant to develop new homes, as the current programme is now essentially out of funds.
-If providers cannot access grant funding, which their development programmes rely on, they will not be able to bring forward schemes, even if they have been identified and are ready to progress.
-This cannot wait until a new AHP commences in 2026 as schemes are at risk of falling through between then and now.
-Without an extension to the current programme, it is likely that affordable housing starts will fall in the near future, taking years to subsequently recover.
-This will make it much harder for the government to achieve its target of building 1.5 million new homes over the next 5 years.
+If providers cannot access grant funding upon which their development programmes rely, they will not be able to bring forward schemes, even if they have been identified and are ready to progress.
+This cannot wait until a new AHP commences in 2026 as schemes that have been identified will be at risk of falling through between then and now.
+A survey of a small number of NHC members found that there are more than 1,500 homes ready for development that cannot now commence due to funding uncertainty.
+This issue will be much larger across the North.
+This data was fed in to the Ministry for Housing, Communities and Local Government (MHCLG).

 The major policy asks to support the housing sector in the North are: